BoshraJaber/bus-mall/README.md

 * added a bar chart for times that each product has been displayed and each clicked.
 * added a mixed bar with line chart to show the differece between the time each image has been show and has been chosen.

+# Lab13:
+* added a local storage.
+* used setItem to store the votes in the local storage.
+* used getItem to render the saved data.
+* used reset bottom to clear the storage.

 # Author:
 Boshra Jaber/Mr.Yahya Group